 And during that time I even wrote a native node module in C++ to process some calculations a lot quicker.
 So then I could add C++ to my list of languages, it being the first time I touched C or C++.

-Now for my job, I jumped into the Microsoft stack for the first time:
+Now in the next job, I jumped into the Microsoft stack for the first time:

 - SQL Server